Bastian Family Charitable Foundation

 Long-term, Transformational Impact: The foundation has committed over $47 million to a single project—the Bastian Agricultural Center—demonstrating preference for substantial, lasting impact over numerous small grants.
 This represents a multi-year, deeply engaged philanthropic partnership rather than transactional grant-making.

-Agricultural Heritage Preservation: Jake Anderson emphasized the foundation's goal to preserve their family's 75-year farming legacy.
+Agricultural Heritage Preservation: Jake Anderson emphasised the foundation's goal to preserve their family's 75-year farming legacy.
 Funded initiatives directly connect to agriculture, land stewardship, and farming education.

-STEM Education for Youth: The agricultural center's mission explicitly focuses on "inspiring future generations by providing programs in science, technology, engineering and math (STEM) as they apply to agriculture."
-Educational programs combining hands-on learning with scientific thinking align with trustee values.
+STEM Education for Youth: The agricultural centre's mission explicitly focuses on "inspiring future generations by providing programmes in science, technology, engineering and maths (STEM) as they apply to agriculture."
+Educational programmes combining hands-on learning with scientific thinking align with trustee values.

-Utah Community Focus: All documented grants benefit Utah-based organizations or programs serving Utah residents, with the overwhelming majority concentrated in the Salt Lake Valley where the family has farmed for generations.
+Utah Community Focus: All documented grants benefit Utah-based organisations or programmes serving Utah residents, with the overwhelming majority concentrated in the Salt Lake Valley where the family has farmed for generations.

 Values Alignment: Anderson's quote about farming requiring "determination, hard work, courage, and a great love of the land" reflects the character qualities the foundation seeks to develop in young people.
-Programs emphasizing these values may resonate with trustees.
+Programmes emphasising these values may resonate with trustees.

 Active Engagement: Ken White noted that the family has "donated decades of agricultural knowledge" in addition to financial resources.
 The foundation appears to value opportunities for hands-on involvement beyond check-writing.